-Nutrisca Dog Food gets the Advisor’s highest rating of five stars.
+Nutrisca Dog Food receives the Advisor’s top rating of 5 stars.

 The Nutrisca product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.